Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Tinnitus: The Silent Killer

-Scary Facts About Tinnitus
+Facts & Studies About Tinnitus (What Science Says)

 15 years ago, the BBC posted an article with the results of a survey stating “eight out of 10 young people who go to clubs and pop concerts regularly” were unconcerned about their auditory health.